U.S. Energy Information Administration logo

 ?

 The number of small-scale solar photovoltaic (PV) systems, such as those on rooftops, has grown significantly in the United States over the past several years.
 Estimates of small-scale solar PV capacity and generation by state and sector are included in the Electric Power Monthly.
-As of the end of 2022, almost 36% of total U.S. small-scale solar PV electricity-generation capacity was in California.
+As of the end of 2023, California had about 35% of total U.S. small-scale solar PV electricity-generation capacity.

 Factors that affect the mix of energy sources for electricity generation